episerver/foundation-mvc-cms/README.md

 ```

-5. When the installation is finished, a setup page is opened in your browser.
+5. When the installation is finished, a start page is opened in your browser.
 If not, enter the URL http://_yourdomainname_/ manually.
-6. If the setup page throws an error, open your host file, found under **C:\Windows\System32\drivers\etc**, and add the one domain name you entered during the installation.
+6. If the start page throws an error, open your host file, found under **C:\Windows\System32\drivers\etc**, and add the one domain name you entered during the installation.
 Reload the page in your browser.
 ![Example host file](https://i.ibb.co/Ss79b55/Host-File-Example.png)

 7. Log in with user: **admin@example.com** and password: **store** to access the Episerver user interface.

 > **_Note:_** A **resetup.cmd** file has been created in your project which you can run to re-install the database.

-1. Developer licenses for evaluation purposes can be obtained from the [Episerver License Center](https://license.episerver.com/).
+8. Developer licenses for evaluation purposes can be obtained from the [Episerver License Center](https://license.episerver.com/).
 Place the **License.config** file in your webroot.

 ## Troubleshooting
 ### The installation fails